FZJ-INM1-BDA/siibra-explorer/URL_STATE.md

 ### Template Selected - parameter

-Template Selected parameter, is used to save or __select the template__ before we run an application using URL.
+Template Selected parameter, is used to or __select the template__ with using URL.
 From the given example we can see the parameter:

 ```
 templateSelected=MNI+152+ICBM+2009c+Nonlinear+Asymmetric
 ```

 In parameter value, whitespaces should be replaced with "+" symbol.
-So, the selected template name actually is:
+So, actually, the selected template name is:

 ```
 MNI 152 ICBM 2009c Nonlinear Asymmetric
 ```

-To select a template from URL we do not need any other parameter.
-Parcellation Selected and Navigation parameters will be automatically added by default values.
-So, before the application automatically adds parameters, the URL will look like that:
+To select a template from URL it is not required to have any other parameter.
+"Parcellation Selected" and "Navigation" parameters will be automatically added by default values.
+So, before the application automatically adds parameters, the URL will look like this:

 ```
 https://dev-next-interactive-viewer.apps-dev.hbp.eu/?templateSelected=MNI+152+ICBM+2009c+Nonlinear+Asymmetric